 Administrative Mechanism:

-The early childhood setting can access/be allocated an additional staff member once the child with the additional need is enrolled, irrespective of the ratios that the setting typically has.
-Some settings prioritise high adult/child ratios to ensure the quality of practice for all children and should not be penalised.
+The early childhood setting can access/be allocated an additional staff member once their enrolment is complete.

-Educator can submit a letter of declaration at any stage during the year, once the child’s need/s is identified.
-This may be when the parent enrols the child or when the educator observes that support is required.
+Educator can submit a letter of declaration at any stage during the year, once specific needs are identified, that warrant further support.
+This may be when an assessment is complete or when the educator observes that support is required.

 Educators submitting a declaration should have a minimum of a Level 6 (room leader/manager who knows the child and his/her needs and the manager with responsibility for governance or oversight).
 The effectiveness of this model depends on the administrative capacity to turn around applications.